qiaott/HAN/README.md

 *__"pre_attmap" : attention maps for all question id__*
 }

 Which means that in each *.h5 file*, there is only one dict, whose key is named as *__"pre_attmap"__*.
 The order of the attention maps is as same as the order of the question ids in the file.
-Therefore we use the order of question ids to get the attention maps for the question-image pairs. the order of question id follows the VQA 1.0 and VQA 2.0 official datasets[website](http://visualqa.org/download.html).
+Therefore we use the order of question ids to get the attention maps for the question-image pairs.
+The order of question id follows the VQA 1.0 and VQA 2.0 official datasets [website](http://visualqa.org/download.html).

 ### For VQA1.0 dataset, there are: